States of Germany: West Germany, 1945–1990

 In their letter to Konrad Adenauer, the three western military governors approved the Basic Law but suspended Article 29 until such time as a peace treaty should be concluded.
 Only the special arrangement for the southwest under Article 118 could enter into force.

 Upon its founding in 1949, West Germany thus had eleven states.
 These were reduced to nine in 1952 when three south-western states (South Baden, Württemberg-Hohenzollern, and Württemberg-Baden) merged to form Baden-Württemberg.
 From 1957, when the French-occupied Saar Protectorate was returned and formed into the Saarland, the Federal Republic consisted of ten states, which are referred to as the "Old States" today.
 West Berlin was under the sovereignty of the Western Allies and neither a Western German state nor part of one.
-However, it was in many ways de facto integrated with West Germany under a special status.
+However, it was in many ways integrated with West Germany under a special status.

 A new delimitation of the federal territory has been discussed since the Federal Republic was founded in 1949 and even before.
 Committees and expert commissions advocated a reduction of the number of states; academics (Werner Rutz, Meinhard Miegel, Adrian Ottnad, etc.) and politicians (Walter Döring, Hans Apel, and others) made proposals – some of them far-reaching – for redrawing boundaries but hardly anything came of these public discussions.
 Territorial reform is sometimes propagated by the richer states as a means to avoid or reduce fiscal transfers.